sbiryukova/Course-Project-Getting-Cleaning-Data-/README.md

 This is a repo for "Getting and Cleaning Data" Course Project.

-The main file here is the script file run_analysis.R.
+The main file here is the script file run_analysis.R.<br>
-The script works if the UCI HAR Dataset folder is unpacked into the working directory.
+The script works if the UCI HAR Dataset folder is unpacked into the working directory.<br>
 The script does the following: